-The quality of sleep is essential for overall well-being.
+Sleep quality is essential for overall well-being.
 However, exposure to blue light emitted by electronic devices and excessive use of technology can disrupt the natural sleep cycle.
 At the same time, certain natural supplements, such as melatonin, magnesium, L-theanine, ashwagandha, and lavender, can help improve sleep quality.
 This article explores the impact of blue light and technology on sleep, as well as the effectiveness of these supplements in promoting restorative rest.

 Disruption of melatonin production

 Melatonin is a hormone produced by the pineal gland that regulates the sleep-wake cycle.
-Exposure to blue light in the evening inhibits melatonin production, thus delaying sleep onset and affecting sleep quality.
+Exposure to blue light in the evening inhibits melatonin production, delaying sleep onset and affecting sleep quality.
 According to the National Institute of Sleep and Vigilance (INSV), excessive screen use before bedtime can lead to difficulties falling asleep and frequent nighttime awakenings.

 Circadian rhythm desynchronization

-The impact of technology on sleep
+The Impact of Technology on Sleep

 Excessive cognitive stimulation

-Notifications and nighttime interruptions
+Notifications and Nighttime Interruptions

 Natural supplements to improve sleep